St. Pat’s DC: Iceland South Coast Conservation & Culture Adventure 2022

 Breakfast at guesthouse.
 Pack your own lunch.

-This morning start with a fun hike through rainbow mountains and through steaming valleys!
+On route to a fun hike, we will stop for an educational experience at the Hellisheidi power plant to learn more in depth about how Iceland uses renewable energy to power the country.
+Then we head to the hills for a fun hike through rainbow mountains and through steaming valleys!
 The hike is 5 miles round trip and last about 2 hours.
 The reward is a soak in the hot river with a mountain view.

 After the hike, the students will head to a forested area where they will get an introduction to tree-planting and soil conservation.
 Each student will plant their own trees to help combat erosion and to neutralize their carbon footprint from their trip to Iceland.